AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/first-time-login.md

    >[!NOTE]
    >For example, in the figure above, **We.Retail Global** is an AMS program and **We.Retail-Prod Program - Prod** is a program available via Cloud Service.

-1. To learn how to add a program from the **Programs & Products** screen to create a new program in Cloud Service refer to the resources below:
+1. To learn how to add a program from the **Programs & Products** screen to create a new program in Cloud Service refer:

    * [Creating a Production Program](/help/onboarding/getting-access-to-aem-in-cloud/creating-production-program.md)
    * [Creating a Sandbox Program](/help/onboarding/getting-access-to-aem-in-cloud/creating-sandbox-program.md)